bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ## Changelog

+### Version 3.1.3

+* Fixed potential error from occurring if fullMapStartListLimit is set and the number of locations is less than the limit.

 ### Version 3.1.2

 * Fixed name search issue introduced in v3.1.1.
 Reverted to previous matching pattern only for name searches and still using the new patter for taxonomy matching.